carbon-language/carbon-lang/libcxx/docs/DesignDocs/FileTimeType.rst

 the range and resolution exactly.
 But would it work with chrono?
 And could it still act at all like a ``timespec`` struct?

-For ease of consideration, lets consider the what the implementation might look like.
+For ease of consideration, let's consider what the implementation might look like.

 .. code-block:: cpp